-Sarvepalli’s were no exception as we stood mesmerized with other local and global tourist at almost every turn of the road in this mythical national park – Yosemite.
-The Forest Fires of July 2022 added an extra layer of beauty to the already captivating scenery – the allure of the glowing red sun and the ethereal whispers from the misty waterfalls.
+The Sarvepallis were no exception as we stood mesmerized with other local and global tourists at almost every turn of the road in this mythical national park – Yosemite National Park.
+The forest fires of July 2022 added an extra layer of intensity to the already captivating scenery – the allure of the glowing red sun and the ethereal whispers from the misty waterfalls.
 But the trip did not exactly start that way, so let the tale begin.

 July 20, 2022: First Impressions

-After crashing overnight, we woke up to actually see that our splendid Airbnb was like a spacious treehouse engulfed in nature.
-Pine trees surrounded the house with smell of a peaceful dwelling from ages past.
-After shrugging off our sleepy eyes, we made it to the park around 1100.
-A beautiful blue sunny sky and a very slight smell of smoke all gave us the required rigor to attempt our first hikes as planned by Kiran.
-Greeted on our way in with El Capitan from at least four angels, I had to stop to get a selfie with granite monolith posing eternally behind me.
+After crashing overnight, we woke up to see that our splendid Airbnb was like a spacious treehouse engulfed in nature.
+Pine trees surrounded the house with the scent of a peaceful dwelling from ages past.
+After shrugging off our sleepy eyes, we made it to the park around 11:00 a.m.
+A beautiful blue sky and a faint smell of smoke gave us the needed motivation to attempt our first hike, as planned by Kiran.
+We were greeted along the way by El Capitan from at least four angles.
+I had to stop for a selfie with the granite monolith posing eternally behind me.

-Following the abundant French tourist around, we made our way to the Valley Loop Trail using the short path that is entirely rocky designed for Rock Scrambling workout.
-Kiran’s camera shuttered away , what felt like, a few hundred Ka-Chick sounds trying to capture angles of the faint Yosemite Falls with amazing rock formations.
-The sun stayed bright and clear moving through the rocks creating shadows, colors and their illusions.
-It felt like the Psalmist may have been here as he wrote “a bridegroom coming out of his chamber, and rejoiceth as a strong man to run a race.”
-Our evening ended with a few more stops to explore a few potential trails and more photos of the unimaginable landscapes.
-After a stop at the YNP Village grocery store, we collected plenty of food for breakfast, hiking snacks and some ice-cream for dessert.
+Following a group of enthusiastic French tourists, we made our way to the Valley Loop Trail, taking a short, rocky path that felt like a rock-scrambling workout.
+Kiran’s camera shutter clicked away — what felt like hundreds of “ka-chick” sounds — trying to capture angles of the faint Yosemite Falls and the amazing rock formations.
+The sun stayed bright and clear, moving through the rocks, creating shadows, colors, and illusions.
+It felt as though the Psalmist may have stood here when writing, “like a bridegroom coming out of his chamber, and rejoicing as a strong man to run a race.”
+Our evening ended with a few more stops to explore potential trails and take more photos of the unimaginable landscapes.
+After a stop at the Yosemite Village grocery store, we stocked up on breakfast food, hiking snacks, and some ice cream for dessert.

 July 21, 2022: Ahwanhee trails